DOUGLAS GARDNER CAVERLY PRIZE

 The terms of this endowment stipulate that,

 “Income to be used for a fellowship for an undergraduate or graduate student in the School of Arts and Sciences for research, travel, or study during the summer.
-Between candidates of equal merits, preference is to be given to a student specializing in Latin.”
+Between candidates of equal merits, preference is given to a student specializing in Latin.”

 Approximate annual endowment: $3,000 which may be divided among multiple applicants.